igorvgp/DS-health-insurance-cross-sell/README.md

 After tuning the model, it presented the following results:

-For ranking Position =  2000:
+For ranking position =  2000:

     Recall: 0.06